St. Luke's Rehabilitation Institute

-St. Luke's Rehabilitation Institute is a rehabilitation hospital that provides inpatient and outpatient care for children and adults in Washington state in the United States.
+Providence St. Luke's Medical Center is a rehabilitation hospital that provides inpatient and outpatient care for children and adults in Washington state in the United States.
 It provides treatment for stroke, spinal cord injuries, orthopedic issues, brain injuries, and other injuries and illnesses.
 St. Luke's is the largest rehabilitation hospital in the Inland Northwest region.
 St. Luke's was named one of the nations "Top 100 Most Wired" hospitals in 2013.

 Location

 The facility is located at 711 S. Cowley Street, in the East Central neighborhood of Spokane, Washington and several outpatient locations through Spokane.
 The main campus is located within Spokane's South Hill Medical District, which is also home to the region's two largest hospitals in Providence Sacred Heart Medical Center and Children's Hospital and MultiCare Deaconess Hospital, the campus of the former abuts St. Luke's to the west across Cowley Street.